kavinphan/arq/README.md

 ### Calling Other Actions

-Actions can call other actions.
+Actions can call other actions via a **snake-cased namespace with dot-accessors**.

 ```ruby
 class SpellFoo